melisahr/Inheritance-OOP-JAVA/README.md

 How?
 Create the attribute and method in the superclass.
 In the subclass file, use the keyword "extends" to inherit from the Vehicle.
+Furthermore, a subclass can also implements its own specific method from using the existing parent class methods.